mtzgroup/chemcloud-client/docs/index.md

 output.ptraceback # Shortcut to print out the traceback in human readable format
 ```

-### Examples
+## Examples

-Examples of various computations can be found in the [/examples directory](https://github.com/mtzgroup/chemcloud-client/tree/main/examples).
+Examples of various computations can be found in the [examples directory](https://github.com/mtzgroup/chemcloud-client/tree/main/examples).

 ## Support